gbaeke/quick-guides/helm/README.md

 # run helm template with default values: the ConfigMap should be in the output
 helm template ../ | grep ConfigMap

-# run helm template with config.enabled=false; the output does not show kind:ConfigMap
+# run helm template with config.enabled=false; the output does not show kind:ConfigMap because it is not in the output
 helm template ../ --set config.enabled=false | grep ConfigMap

 # install the chart from the file system; a chart does not have to come from a registry